 - Midterm Make-up Policy: A midterm exam missed due to excused reasons can be made up.
 The instructor will develop a make-up plan and schedule upon receipt of appropriate evidence. - Late submissions: Late submissions for the midterm exam will not be accepted.
 Late submissions of assignments and discussion posts can be accepted, but 10% of the points will be deducted per day after the due date.
-The final paper is due on April 29th by 11:59 PM.
-Late submissions for the final paper will be accepted but will receive a 25%-point reduction and can be submitted no later than May 1st @ 11:59 PM.
-Papers received after this point will receive a zero.
-No exceptions will be given. - Grade disputes: Should a student wish to dispute any grade received in this class (other than simple addition errors), the dispute must be in writing and be submitted to the instructor within a week of receiving the grade.
+Once an assignment closes it will not be reopened for submission without a valid reason for being submitted late.
+The final project is due on December 6th by 11:59 PM.
+Late submissions for the final project will be accepted but will receive a 25%-point reduction and can be submitted no later than December 8th @ 11:59 PM.
+Projects received after this point will receive a zero.
+No exceptions will be given.

+- Grade disputes: Should a student wish to dispute any grade received in this class (other than simple addition errors), the dispute must be in writing and be submitted to the instructor within a week of receiving the grade.
 The dispute should set out very clearly, the grade that the student believes the assignment should have received as well as why they believe they should have received such a grade. - Contacting the instructor: Students needing to contact the course instructor should do so using Canvas' messaging platform. - Required Technology: Students need to have access to a personal computer or laptop with a working webcam and microphone to access all features of the course Canvas site, and to participate in online office hours and optional live Q&A sessions.
 Broadband internet access is required.
-Proctoring services are provided by Honorlock.
-Students are expected to review the Honorlock system requirements and use their compatibility tool before the end of the drop/add period by visiting https://honorlock.com/support/ and scrolling down to the Simple Single-Click Test section of that page.
-The student guide to testing with Honorlock can be accessed via this link (Links to an external site.).